mosdef-hub/forcefield_template/tutorial/README.md

 ```
 This string means that our atom of interest is a carbon atom, which has
 **four** neighbors.
 Three of those neighbors are hydrogen branching off
-of the main chain, and the fourth a carbon that continues the main
+of the main chain, and the fourth is a carbon that continues the main
 chain.

 Depending on which side, left or right, that you start from, each